Alto Independent School District: Schools

 In the 2011-2012 school year the principal was Kelly West and the enrollment was 216 students.
 The school colors are black and gold and the school mascot is the yellowjacket.
 In 2011, the school was rated "academically acceptable" by the Texas Education Agency.
-Since West took over they have been listed as one of the best 150 Middle schools in Texas by Texas Monthly Magazine.
+Since West took over, they have been listed as one of the best 150 middle schools in Texas by Texas Monthly.